brendeni1/darkvypr.github.io/commands.md

 | Loyalty Commands                  | Description
 | --------------------------------- | ---------------------------------------
 | !hunt                             | Hunt nammers!
 If you have never used this command, upon typing it, you will be auto-registered and you will be able to use the "`!hunt`" command once again.
 After using "`!hunt`", you will need to wait 1 hour before calling the command again.
-| !give `USER`                      | Give nammers away for others to enjoy.
-Example: "`!give VisioisiV 20`" will give the user "VisioisiV" 20 nammers.
 | !kill `NUMBER`                    | Kill a specific number of nammers.
 Example: "`!kill 20`" would remove 20 nammers from your balance.

 | Command + Variables               | Description